 27. Where Should I Go to Buy Cheap Groceries in Medellín?

 There are several alternatives to the big box grocery stores in Medellín like Exito and Jumbo with cheaper prices in Medellín.
-We have a detailed guide to grocery shopping in Medellín with tips for saving money on groceries.
+In addition, we have a detailed guide to grocery shopping in Medellín with tips for saving money on groceries.

 I have met many expats that primarily shop at Exito or Jumbo or even Carrula.
 But there are cheaper options available.

 We also looked at Plaza Minorista, which has seemingly unlimited amounts of fresh fruits and vegetables for good prices.